Azure/osdu-developer/docs/tutorials.md

 - [How to Use Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/new-ui-shell-window)
 - [Persist Files in  Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage)

-Create a PowerShell profile for use with the helper functions then restart the shell.
+Create a PowerShell profile for use with helper functions and restart the session.

 ```powershell
 # Create a Profile